 The magical and easiest solution to place a subdomain before or after the primary domain is in the .htaccess file.
-We are basing this tutorial in Apache, but this method differs very little or not at other platforms.

 To set, display subdomain after primary domain.

 This can be called differently as a subfolder.

 Just create a folder in the root of your primary domain.
 Let’s say, you have a domain “example.com” and you want to create a subdomanin named e.g “subdomain” it will look like this: example.com/subdomain .

 To use this method there is no need to to set any record such as cname in you domain settings.
 Also, it is not necessary to place any extra code in .htaccess, just remember to name the folder “subdomain” or whatever name you want to appear after the domain.

 Let’s say, you have a domain “example” with extension “.com” and you want to create a subdomanin named “subdomain“.

 Create a folder named “subdomain” in the root of your primary domain.
 The full domain should look like: subdomain.example.com.